ATAC-Akademi/Atac-Biology-Privacy-Policy/PrivacyPolicy.md

 The User retains the right to request the deletion of their account and associated personal data at any time, irrespective of whether the Application remains installed on their device.

 *   **In-App Deletion:** The User can initiate the complete deletion of their account by accessing the settings menu within the Application and selecting the "Delete Account" option.
-*   **Web Deletion Request:** In the event the User no longer has access to the Application, a request for account and data deletion can be submitted by contacting the Company directly at **[Insert Your Support Email Here]** or by visiting the data deletion portal at **[Insert Your Website/Form Link Here, if applicable]**.
+*   **Web Deletion Request:** In the event the User no longer has access to the Application, a request for account and data deletion can be submitted by contacting the Company directly at **atacbiology@gmail.com** or by visiting the data deletion portal at **https://atacakademi.com/**.
 *   **Data Removal Protocol:** Upon the initiation of account deletion, the User's personal information, credentials, and uploaded media will be permanently expunged from primary server infrastructure.
 Please note that certain data may be retained temporarily in secure backup archives or as mandated by applicable regulatory requirements.

 ## 6. Children's Privacy